 In lean times, small businesses survive by getting really lean, really quick.
-The move drastically reduced our overhead, I stopped taking a paycheck, and we went into survival mode.
-A combination of government loans and grants kept us alive while we waited for buyers to realize that the world was not ending.
-Eventually, we became profitable again.
+I stopped taking a paycheck and we went into survival mode.
+A combination of government loans and grants kept us alive while we waited for buyers to realize that the world was not yet ending.

 As we regrouped, we returned to the plan put in place just 2 months before lockdown.
-Friend & long time employee, Nicole, take ownership of Museware's pottery line.
-I'd finally be free to pursue my own abstract and memorial creative work.
+Friend & long time employee, Nicole, would take ownership of Museware's pottery line.
+Free from the weight of my salary, she could take MP to new places.
+I'd be free to pursue the creative work our retail stores were not quite ready for.

-On May 4th, 2021 we signed papers.
-Museware on Main was born.
-In 2 weeks, Nicole will her pottery production studio out of my basement and into her own location, complete with a Main Street storefront.
+On May 4th, 2021 we signed papers and I handed the keys to Nicole.
+In 2 weeks, Nicole moves her pottery production studio out of my basement and into her own location, complete with a Main Street storefront.
 She's terrified in a most delightful way.
 I'm thrilled for her - and a bit terrified for myself.

 May 4th was my angel son Neal's 28th birthday, and my niece Taylor's 1st sobriety anniversary.
 We now have 3 reasons to celebrate this auspicious day.

 May the 4th be with you.